redis/lettuce/docs/redis-command-interfaces.md

 `@Param`.
 Please note that all parameters are required to be annotated if using `@Param`.

-> [!NOTE]
+!!!
+NOTE
-> The same parameter can be referenced multiple times.
-Not referenced
-> parameters are appended as arguments after the last command segment.
+    The same parameter can be referenced multiple times.
+Not referenced parameters are appended as arguments after the last command segment.

 #### Keys and values